-When considering to start a coding career things are not so different, as the world of programming and code is so varied, fascinating, and there are so many beliefs, misunderstandings and fears that surround the coding profession.
+Nowhere is this more true in a coding career.
+The world of programming and code is so varied and fascinating, and there are so many beliefs, misunderstandings, and fears that surround the coding profession.

 Your first programming language is not all that important

-When you are just starting to learn code, learn something that is beginner friendly, with a great community, and that allows you to create things as soon as possible.
+The key thing to remember is that you’re just beginning, so don’t be too hard on yourself.
+When you’re just starting to learn code, choose something user friendly with a great community, and one that allows you to create things as soon as possible.

 Learning by doing is usually the best way to learn

-There’s a lot to learn to have a long and healthy coding career.
-Wait, don’t worry, we have to learn a lot for any career.
-And this doesn’t mean you need to learn it all at once.
+There’s a lot to learn to have a long and healthy coding career, and it can seem pretty daunting when you begin.
+But don’t worry, you don’t need to learn it all at once.

 Also, when learning through tutorials, do not copy and paste code.
 Write it down yourself, and even rename some of the variables so that they are meaningful for you.
 Add comments when needed, change things here and there, break the code, and make sure you understand what it does.
 You’ll learn so much more.

-Completing projects and having a portfolio get jobs
+Completing projects and having a coding career portfolio get jobs

-This goes hand in hand with learning by doing.
-Completing projects, which will eventually go into your coding portfolio; is something that really get you jobs, because they talk the most about what you can do, they are interactive proves of your skills.
+This goes hand-in-hand with learning by doing.
+Completing projects, which will eventually go into your coding portfolio, is something that really gets you jobs because it is interactive proof of your skills.

-One important thing to do, is not to confuse completing programming projects with undertaking something too complex for your current level of experience with programming.
-Pick something, whatever, even a clone, because you’ll probably end up adding your own style, and do it.
+However, you should be careful not to confuse completing programming projects with undertaking something too complex for your current level of experience with programming.
+Pick something, even a clone, because you’ll probably end up adding your own style, and do it.

-Don’t worry if your projects seem to be too basic.
-Absolutely all of us most start with the basics, and as you complete things, projects will increase in complexity, and you’ll learn to better deal with this as well.
+Don’t worry if your projects seem too basic.
+Everybody needs to start with the basics, and as you complete one task, projects will increase in complexity, and you’ll learn to better deal with them too.

-Algorithms and data structures are important, of course they are.
+Algorithms and data structures are important, of course.
 However, don’t rush to learn them all for the tech interview.
 Make sure to be able to use the technologies, and these concepts will be easier to learn.

 For some people this might be surprising, especially because of the stereotype of the lonely genius programmer.
-However, programmers pretty much need and depend on the internet, a search engine, and of course, Stack Overflow.
+However, programmers fill in their knowledge gaps with the internet, search engines, and of course, Stack Overflow.

 One thing is getting help, and other is actually understanding the code.
-The first one is completely fine and everybody do so; the second might be overlooked, but it’s hugely important.
-It doesn’t mean you have to understand each piece of code you find on the internet at a 100%, but do strive for understanding at least the basics of why this code you are using was written that way, and why it works.
+Getting help is an unavoidable part of everybody’s career, and there’s nothing wrong with it.
+However, understanding the code is often overlooked, but it’s hugely important.
+It doesn’t mean you have to perfectly understand every line of code you find on the internet, but do strive to understand at least the basics of why the code was written the way it was, and why it works.

 This ever-learning nature might be very surprising for many of those who are working to become developers.
 However, it can be done little by little, and not having to sacrifice your free time at all.
-Determine how much you have to learn something, and start learning it accordingly.
+Determine how important it is to learn something, and get started.